Dear Graduating Class!

-Senior conferences are taking place in the Student Services Office between September 19 and October 14.
+Individual Senior conferences will be taking place in the Student Services Office Starting in September.
 It is exciting to meet with each of you and learn about your career & academic plans after high school!
-Attached is information for those of you who are planning to attend a 2 or 4 year college.

 While academic preparation is the primary criterion used in the admission review process, nonacademic secondary factors may contribute to the strength of an application.
 These may include qualities such as demonstrated leadership, extracurricular involvement, special talent and accomplishments.
 The Applicant Statement is an extremely important part of the college application process.
 See the Applicant Statements used by UW System campuses for more information.